pietrodileo/howlong/README.md

 Download the latest stable installer from the [GitHub Releases page](https://github.com/pietrodileo/howlong/releases).
 If the desktop app is already installed, use **Settings → Updates** to download and install the appropriate update for your system.

+> **Already have HowLong installed?** Reinstalling updates the application files but keeps your estimates, Library, and settings.
+If the existing copy was installed in a different location, you may end up with two copies.
+For a normal update, use **Settings → Updates** instead.

 ## Install

 ### macOS